 Watch the weather (Matt Fernandez)

-Conditions play a huge part.
-Look for south-westerlies, low pressure, or prime river levels, and do what you can to get out when it’s bang on.
-Don’t waste your time fishing in awful conditions – try a different species, or save your energy for when it’s right.
+Conditions play a huge role in catching big fish.
+Look for south-westerlies, low pressure, or prime river levels, and make the most of it when everything aligns.
+Don’t waste your time fishing in poor conditions—target a different species or save your energy for when it’s right.
+An hour of fishing in ideal conditions can yield far better results than days spent struggling in unfavourable ones!

 Be confident (Steve Pitts)

-If you’re chasing specimen fish, in my case big eels, you’ll not catch anything for most of the time.
-On the lake I was fishing last year, I did 82 nights for three fish.
-My advice is to have the upmost confidence in your approach, so when that bite comes you make the most of it.
+If you’re chasing specimen fish—in my case, big eels—you won’t catch anything most of the time.
+On the lake I fished last year, I put in 82 nights for just three fish.
+My advice is to have the utmost confidence in your approach, so when that bite comes, you make the most of it.
+If you’re fishing somewhere difficult, the last thing you need is to be questioning your tactics instead of putting all your effort into finding the fish.

 Prepare swims (Angling Times)

-Introducing a few free offerings can swing the odds massively in your favour.
-Some swims also need a bit of work – for example, on weedy lakes, raking a spot well before you start to fish it can not only get the fish going, but also make bait presentation much easier.
+Introducing a few free offerings can massively swing the odds in your favour.
+Some swims also require a bit of work—for example, on weedy lakes, raking a spot well before you start fishing can not only get the fish feeding but also make bait presentation much easier.
+Prebaiting for a few days is another great way to build fish confidence.
+If you can get them feeding with little caution, your chances of catching them improve significantly.

 Track them down (Dan Woolcott)

-You need to find the fish.
 At this time of year on stillwaters, get up in the dark, make yourself a cup of tea, and watch the water for signs.
-Binoculars are useful.
+Binoculars are useful as they reduce the strain on your eyes and magnify every sign.
+Finding the fish is one of the most crucial aspects to fishing as you simply cannot catch what isn't in front of you!

 Do your homework (Matt Fernandez)